Guides

 KI BMS ships correct JobPosting JSON-LD automatically for every publicly posted role, with date, location, employment type and validity.
 You focus on a good title and a clear description - the page handles the technical part.

 A role needs its own permanently reachable URL with a readable slug - e.g. /careers/senior-backend-engineer rather than /jobs?id=8472.
 Friendly URLs rank better, are shareable, and communicate the topic in the link itself.
 Important: the URL must stay stable.
 When you close a role, redirect the old URL cleanly instead of leaving a 404 - otherwise you lose the ranking you built.
+How to write a job ad that attracts qualified applications from the start is a separate step before this.

 People search for job titles, not marketing slogans.
 'Senior Backend Engineer (f/m/d)' ranks for the real query; 'Join our code-ninja team' ranks for nothing.
 Write the title the way an applicant would type the job into Google, and add the location if it's relevant.